HomeSite Map

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so a truncated four-song version of "Something New" was released in this portable format, "And I Love Her" being one of these songs.
 Around the same time, United Artists Records released an eight-song "Playtape" version of the soundtrack to "A Hard Day's Night" which also included "And I Love Her."
 These "Playtapes" are highly collectable today.

 The next actual American release of the song wasn't until April 2nd, 1973 on the first "greatest hits" package entitled "The Beatles/1962-1966" (aka "The Red Album").
-This very successful album spent eight weeks in the top ten of the Billboard album charts, peaking at #3.
+This very successful album spent eight weeks in the top ten of the Billboard album chart, peaking at #3.
 The stereo mix of "And I Love Her" was included on this album as with the compact disc release in 1993.
 The re-release of the CD set on October 19th, 2010 features a remastered stereo mix of the song.

 This didn't stop Capitol from including the song in another compilation album they wanted to spring on American record buyers.
 On November 21st, 1977 they released an album of Beatles ballads entitled "Love Songs," which didn't do quite as well but nonetheless peaked at #24 on the Billboard album chart and ended up selling three million units.